canyener/social-me-die-client/README.md

 - Client App for my social media experiment with .net core, entity framework core, react and mobx.

-- `playground/` folder is committed for learning purposes but excluded from quality gate and coverage results.

 - You can find API repository [here](https://github.com/canyener/social-me-die).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).